-Opening times: Guided tours of the capitol are by appointment only, and operate from Monday to Friday, on the hour every hour from 9am (last tour at 1pm).
-Self-guided tours can be undertaken from Monday to Friday between 9am and 3pm.
-Consult the website to schedule a tour
+Opening times: Guided tours of the capitol are by appointment only, and operate from Monday to Friday, on the hour every hour from 9am (last tour at 2pm).
+It's open to the public Monday to Friday between 8.30am and 4.30pm, except holidays.
+Consult the website to schedule a tour.

 Admission: Tours are free of charge.